sal55/langs/README.md

                      .obj      -c        Compile individual .c files to .obj via .asm/aa.exe .asm      -s        Compile individual .c files to .asm .i        -e        Preprocess individual .c files to .i

+mc.exe    .m      1  .exe      -gcc      (Default) Transpile M project to one C file then invoke gcc
+                               -tcc      Use tcc
+                               -mcc      Use mcc
+                     .c        -c        Transpile to C only

+ccm       .c      N  .m                  Informally convert to M syntax
 ```

 N indicates the number of input files accepted.
 Only `mcc.exe`, and `aa.exe` because it was used to combine .asm outputs of BCC/MCC, accept multiple source files.
 All my own languages generally work from a single submitted module.